Best Waterfalls And Caves In Rizal Province

 Daranak Falls is about 70 kms from Makati, which by car, is just over two hours.
 There are plenty of signs for Daranak Falls along the way, which is unusual for the Philippines.
 You could hire a car for the day from Makati for about P5,000.

 For those without a car, from Starmall in Mandaluyong, there is an FX/van Terminal on Shaw Boulevard.
 From there you can ride an FX/van bound for Tanay, Rizal for P70.
 The van stops at the Tanay Public Market in Rizal Province and the travel time is about 1.5–2hrs.
 From Tanay Public Market, you can hire a tricycle going to Daranak Falls for about P100 one way.

 Go to Calinawan Cave first, and then go to Daranak Falls (and Batlag Falls), which is only about 5-6kms away.
 If you are feeling adventurous, you can easily walk it in about one hour as most of the roads are paved and in decent enough condition to walk.
+This would be an ok trip for kids over the age of about 10.
 My suggestion is to also bring a picnic lunch and drinks.
 Alcohol is prohibited.